 Be kind to yourself.
 This is a fantastic time to tap into the power of sound healing with binaural beats and guided meditation

 🗝️ Know how to process trauma and reframe it for permanent healing:

-This is a skill that once you learn it, then you can apply to any pain or fear that exists.
+This is a skill that once learned, you will subconsciously apply to any density and resistance you may experience.

-The Process Pyramid allows you to take pain or root trauma, confront it, process it, reframe the limiting belief behind it and move forward, to have lasting transformation.
+The Process Pyramid allows you to take pain and density, feel it, observe it, reframe the narrative behind it to reflect abundance and then let it go, to experience transcending transformation.

 🗝️ Know that you are not your thoughts, you are the one who witnesses your thoughts: Remember you have the power to drive your thoughts in the direction that’s most beneficial for you.
 We tend to get caught up in what we are thinking.
 I remember just wanting to do enough cocaine to just not be able to focus on any one thought.
 If I would have known that my thoughts weren’t mine, that would have changed my entire position, I thought that they were the enemy, when they weren’t.
 I also wasn’t aware how powerful thoughts were at manifesting my reality and that at the end of the day I had the power to steer them.
 By not realizing this, they were steering me!